ChumBoxBaron/Vibe-Coded-Name-Generator/README.md

 Our generator uses different strategies to produce names:

 #### 1. Standard Census Name Generator
 Generates names by randomly selecting from Census data based on actual frequency distributions.
 This produces realistic names but tends to favor common names.
+All names are properly capitalized.

 #### 2. Unique Census Name Generator
 Uses a simple rule to avoid combining top 100 most common first names with top 100 most common last names.
 This ensures no extremely common combinations while maintaining realism.